c0ffeec0des/NumberTriangle/readme.md

   - ONE closed PR
   - exactly ONE commit author (other than the course team)
   - at least TWO commits by you (e.g., make one commit for each file you complete)
+  - Woops I realized I don't have a pull request.